Sicily with Kids: Etna, Beaches, and the Best of Italian Island Life

 Stay near Realmonte or Sciacca on the southwest coast.
 Two highlights:

-• Scala dei Turchi - the famous "Turkish Stairs" - white-marble cliff that meets aquamarine sea.
-Free, dramatic, and an easy half-day with picnic.
+- Scala dei Turchi - the famous "Turkish Stairs," a white-marble cliff that meets aquamarine sea.
+Free, dramatic, easy half-day with picnic.
 Note: the cliff is fragile and partially fenced.
 Photograph from the adjacent beach.
 Pack UPF sun hats - there is zero shade.

-• Selinunte Archaeological Park - another stunning Greek temple complex, far less visited than Agrigento.
-Set on the coast, with Greek ruins overlooking the sea.
+- Selinunte Archaeological Park - another stunning Greek temple complex, far less visited than Agrigento.
+Set on the coast, ruins overlooking the sea.
 The whole park is kid-friendly walking.
-There is even a tiny train that putters around the site.
+There's even a tiny train that putters around the site.

 Days 9 to 10: Palermo

-Drive north to Palermo - the chaotic, beautiful capital.
-With kids, do not stay more than 2 nights, and base in the historic Kalsa or Vucciria neighborhoods, not in the modern outskirts.
+Drive north to Palermo - chaotic, beautiful, the capital.
+With kids, don't stay more than 2 nights, and base in the historic Kalsa or Vucciria neighbourhoods, not the modern outskirts.

 Things to do in Palermo:

-• Cappella Palatina at the Norman Palace - 12th-century mosaics, blow your mind, and most kids over 5 are awed too
+- Cappella Palatina at the Norman Palace - 12th-century mosaics, mind-blowing, and even kids over 5 are awed

-• Mondello Beach - 20 minutes from city center.
+- Mondello Beach - 20 minutes from city centre.
 Wide white sand, perfect for kids.

-• Mafia museum (NOT recommended for kids) - skip this with under-12s.
+- Mafia museum - skip this with under-12s.

 Beaches with Kids in Sicily

-• Isola Bella, Taormina - small pebbly beach, dramatic setting, swimable cove
+- Isola Bella, Taormina - small pebbly beach, dramatic setting, swimmable cove

 For all beach days, pack a waterproof phone pouch - the underwater photos at Sicilian beaches are some of the best in Europe.